 Who is Vanishing Paradise?

-Vanishing Paradise works with over five hundred businesses and organizations to restore Louisiana’s waterfowl and fishing habitat by reconnecting the Mississippi River with its wetlands.
+Vanishing Paradise was launched in 2009 by Ducks Unlimited and National Wildlife Federation to advocate for restoration of the Mississippi River Delta by nationalizing the issue and educating members of Congress.
+We work with hundreds of businesses and organizations to restore Louisiana’s waterfowl and fishing habitat by reconnecting the Mississippi River with its wetlands

 National Wildlife Federation

 National Wildlife Federation inspires Americans to protect wildlife for our children’s future.
 Founded in 1936 by editorial cartoonist J.N.
 “Ding” Darling, the National Wildlife Federation (NWF) has emerged as a premiere grass-roots conservation organization, leading an integrated network of four million members and supporters and 47 state-based affiliated organizations throughout the United States.
 Through a range of publications, grassroots networks, and professional staff NWF unites Americans in their shared value of wildlife conservation.